haotrr/haotrr/README.md

 - 👋 Hi, I’m @haotrr
-- 👀 I’m interested in Go, Python
+- 👀 I’m interested in Go
-- 🌱 I’m currently learning Scala
 - 📫 How to reach me haotrrdot@gmail.com

 <!---